Open-MSS/MSS/docs/installation.rst

 This channel conda-forge has builds for osx-64, linux-64, win-64

-The conda-forge `github organization <https://conda-forge.github.io/>`_ uses various automated continuos integration build processes.
+The conda-forge `github organization <https://conda-forge.github.io/>`_ uses various automated continuous integration build processes.

 We provide an automatic installation and a manual installation.